Unconditional noncommutative motivic Galois groups: Construction of the unconditional NC motivic Galois groups

-Note that when endowed with $\omega_{HP}$, the category $\NNum^\dagger(k)^\pm_F$ becomes a Tannakian category; see \cite[Appendix~A]{Galois}. \begin{definition} The {\em unconditional noncommutative motivic Galois group} $\Gal_{HP}^{NC}$ is the group $\underline{\mathrm{Aut}}^\otimes(w_{HP})$ of $\otimes$-automorphisms of the above fiber functor $\omega_{HP}$. \end{definition} Note that a different choice of the $\otimes$-section gives nevertheless rise to an isomorphic group (via an interior automorphism).
-Moreover, since $\NHom^\dagger(k)^\pm_F$ is abelian semi-simple, $\Gal^{NC}_{HP}$ is a {\em pro-reductive} group, \ie its unipotent radical is trivial.
+A different choice of the $\otimes$-section $s^{NC}$ gives rise to an isomorphic group scheme (via an interior automorphism).
+Moreover, since $\NHom^\dagger(k)^\pm_F$ is abelian semi-simple, the group scheme $\Gal^{NC}_{HP}$ is {\em pro-reductive}, \ie its unipotent radical is trivial.